texuf/whiskeynode/README.md

 ##Philosophy

 Whiskeynode forces you to strictly define your models and the relationships between them, and stores relationships in a graph like way.
-It is good for rapidly prototyping a project with nebulious or changing specifications and it's quick enough to run in a production environment.
+It is good for rapidly prototyping a project with nebulous or changing specifications and it's quick enough to run in a production environment.
 It should also ease the pain of migrating to another database, if the decision is made to go with something other than MongoDb

 ##Usage